BroadleafCommerce/blc-rackspace/docs/_index.md

 ## Module Configuration
 This module is compatible with BroadleafCommerce **5.1.0-GA**.

-For step-by-step instructions on how to integrate the amazon module into your project, see [[Module Installation]].
+For step-by-step instructions on how to integrate the rackspace module into your project, see [[Module Installation]].